Sean-Bradley/SNMPWALK2ZABBIX/README.md

 ![Directory Listing](img/ls.gif)

-Copy the saved XML file to a location on your computer where you can then import it into the Zabbix templates configuration using the UI.
+Download/Copy/SFTP the saved XML file to a location on your local computer where you can then import it into the Zabbix UI `Configurtation-->Templates-->[Import]`.

 ![Import Template](img/import.gif)